 Stay in a home-spun hostel in the heart of pastoral Arroyo Seco, just steps from Taos Cow’s home made Ice Cream and breakfast, or eat fresh healthy community meals on site.
 This cooperative space is always changing and adapting based on the people who come through and put their love and energy into the work of the family-run hostel.
 With a working farm on site, Snow Mansion has greenhouses, fresh veggies and herbs, and they are always brewing or stewing something magical.

 Sol food offers a high class grocery shop, a delicious coffee/smoothie/deli/bakery and gift shop.
 Locally owned, Sol Food opened here in Seco over 6 years ago and the community couldn’t be happier that they did.

 The Taos Cow

+Taos Cow is on a short break from serving us.
+They are seeking a new Arroyo Seco location - we anxiously await their re-opening in whatever form they choose.
 Taos Cow is one of those places that makes up the heart of Arroyo Seco.
 Everyone who’s ever been to Taos, it seems, has made their way up the hill to taste and enjoy the home made World Famous Taos Cow Ice Cream.
 Dine inside, out on the deck or down by the creek.
 This is one of the more enjoyable spots to take friends or family to talk, play, and enjoy great whole food deli and diner fare.
 Daily lunch Specials, full espresso bar, great breakfast and daily baked goods round out the offerings – everyone will get what they want.